The Languages of Israel

 Hebrew

 The story of Hebrew is possibly the greatest linguistic feat in human history.
-One of our oldest languages, spoken over 3,00 years ago, was extinct for millennia before it was brought back using surviving texts to become the national language of modern Israel, spoken by an estimated 10 million people.
+One of our oldest languages, spoken over 3,000 years ago, was extinct for millennia before it’s revival.
+Using surviving linguistic texts, it became the national language of modern Israel, fluently spoken today by an estimated 10 million people.

 Ladino

-The Ladino language began when the Sephardic Jews were expelled from Spain in 1492 by Queen Isabella.
-The language developed as a mixture of Spanish, Hebrew, and later went on to incorporate elements from Greek and Turkish.
-Currently, there are 20,000 - 30,000 speakers in Israel, although the language is considered endangered as these speakers age and their numbers diminish.
+The Ladino language began when the Sephardic Jews were expelled from Spain in 1492 by Queen Isabella, and is a mixture of Spanish, Hebrew and later on Greek and Turkish.
+Currently, there are 20,000 - 30,000 speakers in Israel, although the language is considered endangered as these speakers get older and their numbers diminish.

 Aramaic